Access Protection Marking (White-lines)

 We currently charge £104 per application which applies for new and the repainting of existent access protection markings.

 You must complete an application form and the fees be paid in full before the application will be processed.

 Charges apply if your application is not successful, so please read the guidance before applying.

 Who is eligible to apply for an APM?

-You can apply by using our online form or by calling 0300 111 8000 to obtain a paper application form.
+You can apply by using our online form.

 Please note you can only apply for an APM if you meet the following eligibility criteria:

 - You must live in Staffordshire on a Public Highway.
 The Council cannot install APM on private roads.

 - You must have a dropped kerb to either a garage or driveway.

 - APMs can only be considered where the vehicle access kerbing is noticeably lower than the surrounding kerb line and where the upstand on the kerb face is 50mm or less, otherwise it is difficult to differentiate between the raised and dropped kerbs.